 Modern Slavery statement

-We are landlords with a strong sense of social purpose, driven by our long history of acting ethically and with integrity in all our business relationships.
+Catalyst is one of the UK’s leading housing associations, with over 34,000 homes in London and the south east.
+Regulated by the Regulator of Social Housing (RSH), we are a landlord with a strong sense of social purpose, driven by our long history of acting ethically and with integrity in all our business relationships.
 Our work is focused on the welfare of our customers, and we work with multiple agencies to identify and support vulnerable residents.
 We also aim to be a great place to work for all of our colleagues.

 Our policies and procedures

-Our policies and procedures help identify cases of modern slavery among our supply-chain, our business and our communities.
+Our policies and procedures help identify cases of modern slavery and human trafficking in our supply-chain, our business and our communities.
 Our current approach includes:

 Our safeguarding policy and procedures provide measures to identify abuse or neglect, including modern slavery and human trafficking.
-They set out how to report incidents and refer cases to the appropriate authorities where required.
+These set out how we report incidents and refer cases to the appropriate authorities where required.

 We visit all our tenants on a rolling basis as part of our tenancy audit programme.
 During these visits, we check for signs of modern slavery and human trafficking, as well as any other welfare concerns which the tenants or members of their households may have.
 Where we have concerns, we use the information gained through the tenancy audit in line with our wider safeguarding approach.
 This may include another visit without notice, legal action and / or referral to appropriate authorities.

 Our approach is set out in our Anti-bribery, Fraud and Corruption Policy.